-However, in the literature, in view of mainly historical reasons, PCA is usually considered in the framework of dark energy and other exotic concepts.
+However, in the literature, PCA is usually considered in the framework of dark energy and other exotic concepts.
 In Sec.
 3.2 we argue that such considerations are not based on rigorous physical principles.
 In Sec.
-1.2 we explain how symmetry should be defined at the quantum level.
-In Sec.
+1.2 we have explained how symmetry should be defined at the quantum level, and in Sec.
 3.3 we describe PCA in the framework of our approach.